0glabs/0g-doc/docs/build-with-0g/compute-network/sdk.md

 ### Step 2: Initialize a Broker Instance

 The broker instance is initialized with a `signer`.
-This signer is an instance that implements the ethers.js Signer interface and is used to sign transactions for a specific Ethereum account.
-You can create this instance using your private key via the ethers.js library or use a wallet framework tool like [wagmi](https://wagmi.sh/react/guides/ethers) to initialize the signer.
+This signer is an instance that implements the `JsonRpcSigner` or `Wallet` interface from the ethers package and is used to sign transactions for a specific Ethereum account.
+You can create this instance using your private key via the ethers library or use a wallet framework tool like [wagmi](https://wagmi.sh/react/guides/ethers) to initialize the signer.

 ```typescript
 import { createZGServingNetworkBroker } from "@0glabs/0g-serving-broker";